 - The Energy Efficiency Alberta Business Energy Savings Program offers rebates to encourage schools to choose high-efficiency products (up to $25,000 per individual facility)

-- Solar for Schools Program provides rebates to Alberta Public School Boards who install photovoltaic systems (PV) on their school.
+- Solar for Schools Program is a program provided by the Municipal Climate Change Action Centre that provides rebates to Alberta Public School Boards who install photovoltaic systems (PV) on their school.
 The Government of Alberta is investing $15 million into this program.
 Read the news release here.

 - Energy Performance Contracts are made possible through Alberta's Capital Borrowing Regulation under the school act (considered a 'best practice' nationally).
 They transfer the risk of borrowing for major energy efficiency retrofits from the school board to the contractor.
 Click here for more information by the Energy Services Association of Canada.

 - The Alberta Energy Efficiency Alliance offers a variety of relevant services, including a list of organizations who can provide energy audits for school boards.